bernhardAxonIvy/doc/source/engine-guide/getting-started/debian/install.rst

     rm -f /tmp/axonivy-engine.deb

 ..
 Note::
-  The most important folders of the |ivy-engine| are:
+  The most important folders of the Axon Ivy Engine are:

   * :file:`/usr/lib/axonivy-engine-*/` is the root installation folder with symlinks to all locations which are relevant to the engine.
   * :file:`/etc/axonivy-engine-*/` contains the configuration
     files.
   * :file:`/var/lib/axonivy-engine-*/deploy` used to deploy
-    |axon-ivy| projects.
+    Axon Ivy projects.